rnpgp/rnp/README.md

 And if you're going to sign the RPM,
 ```
-# Import your packager key.
+# Import your packager private key.
 gpg --import your-packager.key

 # Edit your identities.